 The project’s beginnings were guided by Assistant Vice President/Director of the Butler Center Paul Buckley, Butler Center Associate Director Pearl Leonard-Rock, and Diversity and Inclusion Coordinator Nikkita McPherson.
-The staff of the Office of Communications provided expertise, especially Assistant Vice President for Communications Felix Sanchez ’93; KRCC Managing Editor Andrea Chalfin; KRCC Producer/Reporter Jake Brownell ’12; Video Producer Rachel San Luis ’10; Director of Web and Digital Media Mark Lee; Editorial Director Jen Kulier; Writer Laurie Laker ‘12; Graphic Designer Chris Schwing and Project Manager Naomi Trujillo.
+The staff of the Office of Communications provided expertise, including Vice President for Communications Jane Turnis; Assistant Vice President for Communications Felix Sanchez ’93; KRCC Managing Editor Andrea Chalfin; KRCC Producer/Reporter Jake Brownell ’12; Video Producer Rachel San Luis ’10; Director of Web and Digital Media Mark Lee; Editorial Director Jen Kulier; Writer Laurie Laker ‘12; Graphic Designer Chris Schwing and Project Manager Naomi Trujillo.

 Archivist and Curator of Special Collections Jessy Randall and Coordinator Amy Brooks assisted – and continue to help – to find relevant materials to bring depth and breadth to the stories.